PrestaShop/prestashop.github.io/news/_posts/2020-09-10-bug-bounty-retrospective.md

  - Valid: **43**
  - CVSS Score average: **5.59**

-These graphs are taking the whole period and the reason why we put on the program in public.
+The following graphs cover the full period and highlight the reason why we decided to open the program to public.
-It takes in consideration only valid reports.
+Only valid reports are considered.

-The graph below is a represation of the number of reports we received during the period.
+The graph below is a representation of the number of reports we received during the period.

 [![Valid reports](/assets/images/2020/09/bug-bounty-all-valid-reports.png)](/assets/images/2020/09/bug-bounty-all-valid-reports.pn)g